Eccentric millisecond pulsar + subdwarf B star from rotationally delayed accretion-induced-collapse scenario: DISCUSSIONS AND CONCLUSIONS

-The sdB stars in such systems have a mass ranging from 0.38 $M_{\odot}$ to 0.65 $M_{\odot}$ and then they generally do not experience a red-giant (RG) phase (\citealt{JUSTHAM11b}).
-Considering that the orbital period is relatively long, the eccentric MSP + sdB systems will not experience a mass-transfer phase and then the eccentricity could not change until the systems become eccentric NS + CO WD systems.
-The population of the eccentric NS + CO WD systems from the eccentric MSP + sdB ones is thus relatively older than the eccentric MSP + sdB systems.
-So, a statistical study on the populations of the eccentric MSP + sdB and eccentric NS + CO WD systems from future surveys might be helpful to judge whether the RD-AIC scenario works or not.
-Unfortunately, until now, no system fulfilling our prediction is discovered in the Galactic field.
+In such systems, the sdB stars possess masses between 0.38 $M_{\odot}$ and 0.65 $M_{\odot}$, and therefore typically do not undergo a red-giant phase (\citealt{JUSTHAM11b}).
+Given their relatively long orbital periods, these eccentric MSP + sdB binaries will avoid a stable Roche lobe overflow mass-transfer phase, meaning their orbital eccentricity remains unchanged until they evolve into eccentric NS + CO WD systems.
+Consequently, the population of eccentric NS + CO WD systems originating from eccentric MSP + sdB progenitors is inherently older than that of the MSP + sdB systems themselves.
+A future statistical comparison between the observed populations of eccentric MSP + sdB systems and their descendant eccentric NS + CO WD systems could thus provide a meaningful test of the RD-AIC scenario.
+Regrettably, no systems matching these predictions have yet been identified in the Galactic field.